Roger Gale: Parliamentary career

+At the 2015 general election, Gale was again re-elected, with a decreased vote share of 49% and a decreased majority of 10,948.

 Gale was opposed to Brexit prior to the 2016 EU membership referendum.

-Gale briefly acted as Chairman of Ways and Means at the start of the 58th Parliament.
+At the snap 2017 general election, Gale was again re-elected, with an increased vote share of 56.2% and a decreased majority of 10,738.
+Gale was again re-elected at the 2019 general election, with an increased vote share of 62.4% and an increased majority of 17,189.

 On 15 September 2020 he was one of two Conservative MPs (together with Andrew Percy) who voted against the UK Internal Market Bill at second reading.

 In July 2021, Gale was one of five Conservative MPs found by the Commons Select Committee on Standards to have breached the code of conduct by trying to influence a judge in the trial of former Conservative MP Charlie Elphicke, who was eventually found guilty of three counts of sexual assault and sentenced to two years in prison.
 Gale was one of three of the group who was also recommended for a one-day suspension by the committee.

-On 17 December 2021, following the North Shropshire by-election (when a Conservative majority of nearly 23,000 was overturned leading to a Liberal Democrat win), Gale said, "One more strike and he's (Boris Johnson's) out."
-Gale said that the by-election, "has to be seen as a referendum on the prime minister's performance".
+On 17 December 2021, following the North Shropshire by-election (when a Conservative majority of nearly 23,000 was overturned leading to a Liberal Democrat win), Gale said, "One more strike and he's (Boris Johnson) out."
+Gale said that the by-election "has to be seen as a referendum on the prime minister's performance".
 He later revealed he had submitted a letter of no-confidence in Johnson's leadership to the 1922 Committee.

 In the wake of the 2022 Russian invasion of Ukraine, Gale called for all Russian nationals living in the UK to be forcibly deported, conceding that some "good and honest" people would be forced to leave.
 Gale said he had changed his mind on challenging Johnson's leadership following the invasion.
 He said, "we should not seek to destabilise the government of the United Kingdom".
 Gale also expressed his "fear" about a leadership election.

-In December 2022 Gale was appointed as temporary Deputy Speaker of the House of Commons in order to cover for the illness of a colleague.
+In December 2022 Gale was appointed as temporary Deputy Speaker of the House of Commons in order to cover for the illness of a colleague, Eleanor Laing.

-Other activities and roles

-He has served as a special constable with the British Transport Police.

-He is a past member of the National Union of Journalists.
+Due to the 2023 Periodic Review of Westminster constituencies, Gale's constituency of North Thanet was abolished, and replaced with Herne Bay and Sandwich.
+At the 2024 general election, Gale was elected to Parliament as MP for Herne Bay and Sandwich with 35.3% of the vote and a majority of 2,499.

 Honours and awards

 Gale was knighted in the 2012 New Year Honours for public and political services.
-He was appointed to the Privy Council of the United Kingdom in the 2019 New Years Honours List, giving him the honorific title "The Right Honourable" for life.

-In February 2016, Gale was nominated for a 'Grassroots Diplomat' award for his involvement in the campaign to save and reopen Manston Airport, which is in his constituency.
+In February 2016, Gale was nominated for a "Grassroots Diplomat" award for his involvement in the campaign to save and reopen Manston Airport, which is in his constituency.